intel/neural-compressor/docs/source/3x/PT_StaticQuant.md

 ```

 #### Specify Quantization Rules
 Intel(R) Neural Compressor support specify quantization rules by operator name or operator type.
-Users can set `op_name_dict` and `op_type_dict` in config class to achieve the above purpose.
+Users can use `set_local` to fallback either `op_name` or `op_type` in `StaticQuantConfig` to achieve the above purpose.

 1. Example of `op_name_dict`
 Here we don't quantize the layer named `fc1`.